-Physical Therapist (PT) - will guide you through functional daily activities and teach you exercises to regain your strength/motion.
+Physical Therapist (PT) - teach you exercises to regain your strength and mobility, assess mobility, balance and stair navigation to regain your independence with mobility.

-Occupational Therapist (OT) - will guide you on performing tasks such as bathing/dressing and-demonstrate home equipment use.
+Occupational Therapist (OT) - will guide you through functional daily activities, such as bathing/dressing and-demonstrate home equipment use.